 If a new student withdraws prior to the start of the first semester, no tuition charges are due.

-If a student withdraws during the first 60% of a semester, tuition/charges are directly prorated based on the portion of the semester that has elapsed.
-(As semesters are normally 15 weeks in length, tuition is prorated for withdrawals during weeks 1 through 9.)
+If a student withdraws during the first 60% of a semester, tuition charges are directly prorated based on the portion of the semester that has elapsed.
+(As semesters are normally 15 weeks in length, med school tuition is prorated for withdrawals during weeks 1 through 9.)

-If a student withdraws after the first 60% (i.e., after completing the 9th week) of a semester, full-tuition/charges remain due.
+If a student withdraws after the first 60% (i.e., after completing the 9th week) of a semester, tuition and other charges remain due.

 Note: Although a leave of absence may be authorized in limited circumstances, failure to return to the University from a leave of absence is considered a withdrawal as of the last date of attendance.
 Please note that a leave of absence and an academic leave of absence are two different statuses.
 (For an explanation of an academic leave of absence, refer to the section on Academic Policies in the Student Handbook).
 Additionally, under federal regulations, a leave of absence must be requested and approved in advance, may not exceed 180 days, and may not be granted within 12 months of a previous leave of absence.
 An interruption of enrollment status that does not qualify as a leave of absence is considered a withdrawal as of the last date of attendance.

 MEDICAL SCHOOL SEAT DEPOSIT